Formerly homeless people, including veterans, could be evicted if Trump administration plan is implemented

 According to a HUD report published in 2024, there are nearly 33,000 veterans facing homelessness in the US, and nearly 14,000 of them are unsheltered.
 According to the National Coalition for Homeless Veterans, about 5% of adults experiencing homelessness are veterans.

-This isn’t the first controversial move by the Trump administration in its efforts to deal with homelessness.
+This isn’t the first controversial move by the Trump administration that affects veterans, including many who are homeless.
 Earlier this month, the Department of Veterans Affairs and the Justice Department announced an agreement to allow VA lawyers to start guardianship proceedings for hundreds of veterans, some of whom are experiencing homelessness.

 Some veterans’ advocates fear that agreement could rob veterans of their autonomy.
 The VA says it is trying to help about 700 veterans who have been languishing in VA hospitals, about half of whom are homeless.
 Many are incapable of making their own medical decisions and don’t have representation.

-Note: Clarification: This story has been updated to clarify a reference to a VA effort aimed at helping veterans, many of whom are homeless, make medical decisions.